All Episodes

 But we see it as that close.

-And uh this this is it's all it's all coming down to this.
+And it's all coming down to this.

-The $2,000 was there, this this race would have been over a week ago.
+This race would have been over a week ago.

-Uh, your take and what are you hearing on the ground, Matt Towery?
+Your take, and what are you hearing on the ground, Matt Towery?

-I mean, because but what Robert is telling me is that if if we can get another 200,000 people in Georgia to vote in the next hour and 50 minutes, Republicans really can win both seats.
+I mean, because what Robert is telling me is that if we can get another 200,000 people in Georgia to vote in the next hour and 50 minutes, Republicans really can win both seats.

 If not, we may not win them.